 This formal request should be accompanied with the completed Driving permit application form.
 Permit requests should be made by the end of the first week at school.

-Permits are only issued to Year 12 and 13 students.
-However, permits can be obtained by a Year 11 student if they live more than 6km from the school or their activities require them to return to school in the evenings on a regular basis.
+Permits are only issued to Year 13 boarding and Year 12 and 13 day students.
 Where vehicle parking spaces available limits the number of permits issued, preference will be given to those living furthest from the school.

 Driving permits must be clearly displayed in the motor vehicle window at all times while parked in school grounds.

 Infringements of the below rules may mean suspension or cancellation of a student’s school driving permit.

 1. Student vehicles are not to be used during school hours without written permission from a parent and approval by the student’s housemaster

 2. All students leaving the school grounds (in vehicles or as pedestrian in vehicles) during normal school hours (8.10am to 3.30pm) must sign the Gate book located in the school office

 3. All students must comply with Ministry of Transport regulations at all times